MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/api-advanced-hunting.md

 - Microsoft 365 Defender

 > [!NOTE]
 > **Try our new APIs using MS Graph security API**.
 Find out more at: [Use the Microsoft Graph security API - Microsoft Graph | Microsoft Learn](/graph/api/resources/security-api-overview).
-For information about the new Advanced Hunting API using MS Graph security API, see [Run hunting query](/graph/api/resources/security-security-runhuntingquery).

 > [!IMPORTANT]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.